syncfusion-content/maui-docs/MAUI/Range-Selector/getting-started.md

 ## Formatting labels

-You can add prefix or suffix to the labels using the [`NumberFormat`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_NumberFormat) or [`DateFormat`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.DateTimeRangeSliderBase.html#Syncfusion_Maui_Sliders_DateTimeRangeSliderBase_DateFormat) properties.
+You can add prefix or suffix to the labels using the [`NumberFormat`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_NumberFormat) property.

 {% tabs %}